hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:root>" @type="named block">
-    A named block for rendering content outside of the "header/body/footer" containers of the SideNav.
+    A named block for rendering content outside of the "header/body/footer" containers of the Side Nav.
   </C.Property>
   <C.Property @name="<:header>" @type="named block">
-    A named block where the content for the “header” area of the SideNav is rendered.
+    A named block where the content for the “header” area of the Side Nav is rendered.
 The `SideNav::Header` component should be added here.
   </C.Property>
   <C.Property @name="<:body>" @type="named block">
-    A named block where the content for the “body” or main content of the SideNav is rendered.
+    A named block where the content for the “body” or main content of the Side Nav is rendered.
 The `SideNav::List` and `SideNav::PortalTarget` components should be added here when used.
   </C.Property>
   <C.Property @name="<:footer>" @type="named block">
-    A named block where the content for the “footer” section of the SideNav is rendered.
+    A named block where the content for the “footer” section of the Side Nav is rendered.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).